 Between 1998 and 2003, the Authority entered into 16 leveraged lease transactions, 13 of which were lease-in lease-out transactions and three of which were sale-in lease-out transactions, pursuant to which the Authority either sold or long-term (up to 28 years) leased various series of rapid rail cars to a trust (each a "Trust"), the beneficiary of which is a U.S. federal income tax-paying entity, and then leased or subleased the subject cars back from the Trust.
-The Authority has the obligation to make regularly scheduled rent payments during the term of the leases and subleases (the "Leases").
-The Authority also has the right to exercise a purchase option, which, if exercised, results in all attributes of ownership and use of the equipment or facility reverting from the Trust to the Authority.
-The purchase option exercise dates differ in each lease, the earliest being in 2011 and the latest being in 2030.
+All referenced leases have been terminated.